Do you need to apply for planning permission to build a garden office?

 We can’t stress how important it is to check whether you will need to apply for Planning Permission before you go too far down the buying process - in the worst case scenario, you can be made to take down an unauthorised building - no one wants that!

 If you are unsure if you need to apply for Planning Permission after reading the guidelines it is worth applying to your local Planning Department for pre-planning advice, this is an informal application which allows you to ascertain whether planning is needed in your individual circumstances - you’ll have the advice one way or another in writing!
-Whether there is a fee and how much it depends on your local authority, Wiltshire our local authority charges £35 for a written response and Just over £100 for a Householder Certificate of Lawfulness - this is not the same as applying for Planning Permission, but is proof that your building work is lawful - useful when you come to sell the house.
+Whether there is a fee and how much it depends on your local authority.
+It is worth applying for a Householder Certificate of Lawfulness - this is not the same as applying for Planning Permission, but is proof that your building work is lawful - useful when you come to sell the house.

 Will your office be incidental to the use of your house?